Mahathir's Bersatu party quits ruling Pakatan Harapan coalition; 11 MPs quit PKR

 Bersatu president Muhyiddin Yassin said the party’s supreme council made the decision on Sunday.

-“The decision was made after taking the current political development and the country’s future into consideration,” he said.
+“The decision was made after taking the current political developments and the country’s future into consideration,” he said.

 He added that all Bersatu MPs have signed a declaration of oath to continue to support and to trust Dr Mahathir as Malaysia’s prime minister.